shubhiscoding/Payment-GateWay-Crypto/README.md

-NOTE: IT'S ON ZK EVM CARDONA TESTNET ONLY!!
+NOTE: CURRENTLY IT ONLY SUPPORTS ZK EVM CARDONA TESTNET AND BASE SEPOLIA TESTNET ONLY!!

 # Payment Gateway Crypto